 Virginia is ranked No. 1 by CNBC for best states for business.
 Dominion Energy electric rates are 30% below the U.S. average.
 Virginia offers a sales tax exemption for data center equipment and many local governments have significantly discounted tax and depreciation schedules for data center operators.
 Dominion Energy is committed to expanding renewable energy programs and providing tailored solutions for customers.

-Virginia boasts one of the largest data center workforces in the U.S. and the third largest concentration of IT workers in the country.
+Virginia boasts one of the largest data center workforces in the U.S. and the second largest concentration of IT workers in the country (Cyberstates 2020).
 Home to more than 700 data processing, hosting and related establishments, the data center industry employs more than 15,000 people.
 The Northern Virginia Technology Council actively promotes and partners with local community colleges to develop data center training programs and certificates.